likewhatevs/sto/README.md

 The cli stores/uploads profiler data to postgres, via the server.
 The cli profiles a provided locally running pid (via libbpf), symbolizes it (via blazesym) and posts it to the server.

-The UI (templated html web page which GET's some json from the server) shows these stored profiles, along with the capacity savings the storage approach used by this repo uses.
+The UI (templated html web page which GET's some json from the server) shows these stored profiles, along with the data-footprint savings the storage approach used by this repo has yielded.

 The cli and server are buildable via cargo build --release.